evgenyneu/water-footprint-web/README.md

 gem install jekyll
 ```

-Note: it requires Ruby and rubygems to be installed.
+Note: this requires Ruby and rubygems to be present on your system.

 #### 2) Clone the project